nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should perform user requests in 5 seconds or less.
+6. Should be intuitive and easy to pickup for users that are not used to a CLI.

 ## Appendix D : Glossary